 In recent years, researchers and addiction specialists have come to recognize the value of music therapy in the treatment of substance problems.
 This form of treatment is often grouped together with a range of non-medication-based options known as sound therapies, creative arts therapies or holistic therapies.
-One of the most promising options in this developing field is drum therapy.
+One of the most promising options in this developing field of health and wellness is drum therapy.
 When it forms part of a larger course of drug or alcohol treatment, drumming can provide a powerful incentive for people in recovery.

 Music Therapy Basics

 Music can have a positive or negative impact on people with substance problems.
 Outside of a treatment setting, it sometimes serves as a reinforcement for existing patterns of substance abuse[i].
 In fact, many people with drug or alcohol abuse/addiction report an increase in their substance cravings when listening to certain types of music.
 Factors that help explain this reaction include:

 Despite these realities, people in substance treatment often cite the power of music as a constructive influence and a potential tool for establishing and maintaining their sobriety.
 Current research supports this point of view, and music therapy has become an important option for supportive treatment in drug and alcohol programs.